 After all, you never know whether or not the prison provided adequate medical care to your loved one prior to his/her death.
 Only an experienced attorney can investigate your case and determine liability in a wrongful death claim.

 If the lawyer proves that the county can be held liable for wrongful death, your claim could total hundreds of thousands of dollars – in many cases even millions – in economic and non-economic damages.

 It’s never advised to even attempt to take legal action against a prison or Los Angeles County on your own.
 Needless to say, they are armed to teeth with teams of lawyers who help them avoid responsibility in cases where they are clearly liable.

 Speak to our wrongful death attorneys at JML Law immediately to find out your best course of action.
-Call our Los Angeles offices at 818-610-8800 or send an email to schedule a free consultation.
+Call our Los Angeles offices at 818-610-8800 or send an email for a free case evaluation.